Slow Cooker Beef Ragu

 Instructions

-- Add the onion, garlic and rosemary to the bottom of a slow cooker.
+- Add the onion, garlic, and rosemary to the bottom of a slow cooker.

 - In a medium bowl, combine the beef broth, red wine and tomato paste.
+Pour the mixture over the beef.
+Add the can of diced tomatoes to the slow cooker.

-- Cook on high for 5-6 hours or on low for 10-12 hours.
+- Cook on high for 5-6 hours, or on low for 10-12 hours.

-- Serve the beef on top of creamy polenta or tossed with papparadelle pasta.
+- Optional: serve the beef on top of creamy polenta or toss it with cooked pasta.
+Top with freshly grated parmesan cheese.

 Notes